veuncent/cvast-nginx/README.md

 Protocol by which this Nginx server may be addressed.
 When in https-only mode, all http requests are redirected as https.
 - DOMAIN_NAMES=example.com www.example.com
 Domain names by which this Nginx server can be targeted.
 Can be multiple, space separated domain names
+- STATIC_URL=/path
+URL from which to serve static files
 - PUBLIC_MODE=True | False
 Specify whether search engine crawlers may index this web app.
 Default=False
 - TZ=EST